Chapter Nine I

-Chris smiled, she was warming to the idea already, “Okay, I’ll do it.
+Chris smiles, she's warming to the idea already, “Okay, I’ll do it.
 You two better make me look good.
-I’m going to make some notes.
+I’m going to make notes.
 I make notes for my story ideas.
 That works okay, so I’ll make notes for this.”

 Chris, “Don’t make fun of me.
 I’m a taekwondo Master, I’ll pulverize you.
-Instead of being flip, Daphne, be useful and make coffee, then bring me some.
-I have some ideas, I want to make some notes before I forget.”
+Instead of being flip, Daphne, be useful and make coffee, then bring me a cup.
+I have a few ideas, I want to make notes before I forget.”

 “I’m on it.”